svtethan/svtethan.github.io/index.md

 # Ethan Tran's Portfolio

-Computer Science student at CSUF expected to graduate 2026'.
+Computer Science student at CSUF expected to graduate 2027'.
 [Here's my profile!](https://github.com/svtethan)

 ## Favorite CPSC 120L Labs
-* Lab 8, Part 2
+* Lab 4, Part 2

-  Using nested loops to create a pattern was very cool.
-Even if it was in ASCII it was super cool to use for loops to translate patterns.
-It was super simple and short, but it really shows how simple it can be.
+  A very simple usage of if statements in conjunction with comparison operators was used to create a surprisingly entertaining High or Low game that can be played with two players!
+While it is basic in function and doesn't use a random number generator to create an answer key, it is as simple as you can get in terms of labs with a more fun usage behind them!

-* Lab 10, Part 1
+* Lab 9, Part 1

-  It was interesting to use the different types of loops.
-But when you get down to the fundamental understanding it's just a bunch of pathways that give you an end product.
-In this case it was to end up with 2D vectors.
-Very cool!
+  This was the first challenging lab for me, consisting of many vectors of strings to store and read values of a given file with text, that was set to be our dictionary, and compare given files that were filled with popular literature, where some were mispelled.
+Using this we were able to check if there were any spelling errors, and print them out.
+While it was challenging to input at first, we were able to get a very useful dictionary check for these text files.

 * Lab 12, Part 1

-  Using vector as well as Magicks in order to create a new image made of separate gifs was super interesting.
-I wasn't aware of the capabilities of C++ especially with respect to image and color processing.
-The formatting for vectors was confusing but made sense.
+  Using vector as well as Magicks in order to create a new image made of 3 separate gifs was super interesting.
+I wasn't aware of the capabilities of C++, especially with respect to image and color processing.
+We used vectors of doubles, Magick, and Graphics Magick to create tables, combine the three gifs, and store RGB values to combine them into one very cool-looking image later!